 Who can apply?

 Japan has Working Holiday agreements with various countries and these agreements can change over time.
 Countries such as Australia, Canada, France, Germany, New Zealand, Norway, Poland, Portugal, Spain, and the United Kingdom have qualified for such agreements.
 Only citizens from qualified countries can apply for the Working Holiday visa in Japan, while applicants must be between the ages of 18 and 30.
 You may apply if you have already turned 30 as long as the application is submitted before your 31st birthday.
-To know whether your country has a Working Holiday agreement with Japan, check the Japanese embassy’s website in your country.
+To know whether your country has a Working Holiday agreement with Japan, check the Japanese embassy’s website in your country or the Ministry of Foreign Affairs Japan website.

 Rules and Restrictions